-Create your new StorReduce server as described in the Getting Started Guide, up to the point where you are ready to configure the new server.
+Create your new StorReduce server as described in the appropriate deployment guide, up to the point where you are ready to configure the new server.
 You can perform this step while the snapshot is running, but do not enter the S3 bucket name into the Settings screen yet.

 Stop your old StorReduce server instance.

 In the S3 Management Console, go to your S3 bucket and manually delete the object called “StorReduce-Owner-Stamp”.
 This object identifies the StorReduce server that owns the data in the bucket.
 After you have done this, the next server to access the bucket will take ownership of the data.
 Be careful not to delete any other object from the bucket or you may delete some or all of your data.

 Finish configuring your new server with the bucket name and hostname as described in the Getting Started Guide, then save your settings and restart.